Ohana Floral Sweets

 My pastry journey began in 2012 at the California Culinary Academy, but it was my externship at Eleven Madison Park in NYC that truly opened my eyes to the world of fine dining.
 From there, I had the honor of working at some of the most prestigious Michelin-starred restaurants, including Le Bernardin, The Restaurant at Meadowood, Atelier Crenn, and Saison.
 Each experience shaped my palate and refined my skills, but my love for chocolate has always been at the heart of it all.

-Dassai Sake
+Dassai Blue

-Chihiro • Hyde Park, NY
+Chihiro Kurinami - Northern California Sales Manager • Hyde Park, NY

 We believe that because sake is delicious, it must constantly evolve and change.
 It is not a matter of making sake with the same recipe and continuing to make the same taste.
 Our goal is to always question our own DASSAI and make better sake.